gatling/gatling/src/sphinx/general/operations.rst

 Gatling is mostly tested against JDK7 packages provided by Oracle.
 Gatling 2 is compiled with JDK7, yet into JDK6 bytecode.

-The launch scripts set up JVM options that are only available since Java 6u21, 64 bits version.
+The launch scripts set up JVM options that are only available since Java 6u21, 64 bit version.
 If you use an older version of Java, please consider upgrading, or edit the scripts and remove the unsupported options.
 Versions of Java older than Java 6 are not supported.
+Java 8 is not supported as Scala for one does not support Java 8 yet.

-Yet, we recommend that you use the latest JDK:
+However, we recommend that you use the latest Java 7 JDK:

 * NIO is based on native code, so it depends on JVM implementation and bugs are frequently fixed.
   For example, NIO was broken on Oracle JDK7 until 7u10.